mxenabled/mx-platform-csharp/docs/MxPlatformApi.md

             var memberGuid = MBR-7c6f361b-e582-15b6-60c0-358f12466b4b;  // string | The unique id for a `member`.
             var userGuid = USR-fa7537f3-48aa-a683-a02a-b18940482f54;  // string | The unique id for a `user`.
             var clientRedirectUrl = https://mx.com;  // string | A URL that MX will redirect to at the end of OAuth with additional query parameters.
-Only available with `referral_source=APP`. (optional) var referralSource = APP;  // string | Must be either `BROWSER` or `APP` depending on the implementation.
+Only available with `referral_source=APP`. (optional) var enableApp2app = false;  // string | This indicates whether OAuth app2app behavior is enabled for institutions that support it.
+Defaults to `true`.
+This setting is not persistent. (optional) var referralSource = APP;  // string | Must be either `BROWSER` or `APP` depending on the implementation.
 Defaults to `BROWSER`. (optional) var skipAggregation = false;  // bool? | Setting this parameter to `true` will prevent the member from automatically aggregating after being redirected from the authorization page. (optional) var uiMessageWebviewUrlScheme = mx;  // string | A scheme for routing the user back to the application state they were previously in.
 Only available with `referral_source=APP`. (optional)